pwwang/immunopipe/docs/faq.md

     attrs: {id: how-to-run-the-pipeline-on-a-cluster}

 To run the pipeline on a cluster, it's recommended to install the pipeline locally so that the cluster nodes can access the pipeline.

+The idea is that you have to make sure the file system can be accessed within the docker container on the nodes.
+One trick to use docker on a cluster is to mount the first level of the file system to the container.
+For example, if your data and environment are under `/research`, you can mount `/research` to `/research` in the container.
+Then you can use `/research` in the container to access the data and environment under `/research` on the host.

 `immunopipe` is built on top of [`pipen`][2] and [`xqute`][3].
 A set of schedulers are supported by default.
 These schedulers are: